Homecoming Queen Poster Ideas

 • Use high contrast colors, such as white on black or black on hot pink.

-There's no limit on the number of homecoming queen poster ideas you can come up with.
+There's no limit on the number of homecoming court ideas you can come up with.
 Just be creative and let the ideas flow.
-Once you start a brainstorming session, write down any ideas that pop up – you may not be able to use all of them, or you may need to tweak some, but jot down as many ideas as you can.
+Once you start a brainstorming session, write down any ideas that pop up - you may not be able to use all of them, or you may need to tweak some - but jot down as many ideas as you can.
 Enlist the help of artistic and creative friends and family.
 Once you have some snazzy posters designed, you have to do more than just post them around school.
 Be friendly and outgoing so that students who don't know you well get to know you and feel good about voting for you.
 You just might get to wear that coveted tiara come homecoming!